The Village That Went to Sleep for 100 Years: The Strange Case of Kalachi, Kazakhstan

 As international media picked up the story, Kazakhstan’s government scrambled to respond.
 Officials launched multiple investigations, including:

-• Radiological and chemical tests
+• Radiological and chemical tests: To rule out any toxic substances.

-• Air and soil analysis
+• Air and soil analysis: To detect any environmental pollutants.

-• Neurological scans of the affected individuals
+• Neurological scans of the affected individuals: To look for any underlying brain abnormalities.

 None produced a definitive answer.
 In 2015, faced with increasing public fear and no clear resolution, the government began relocating Kalachi’s residents.
 Homes were demolished, and people were moved to nearby villages or cities.
 Kalachi, once home to over 600 people, now has a dwindling population of around 100.
-Those who stayed claim the episodes have mostly stopped — though some say it still happens now and then, quietly, without media attention.
+Those who stayed claim the episodes have mostly stopped—though some say it still happens now and then, quietly, without media attention.

 The Personal Accounts: Voices from Kalachi